outlaws42/home/README.md

 ## Prerequisites

-Requires: python 3.3, pip, Open Weather Map api key, mongoDB database.
-All other addon modules can be obtained by installing the pip requirements explained below.
+Requires: python 3.3, pip, Open Weather Map API key, MongoDB database.
+All other add on modules can be obtained by installing the pip requirements explained below.

 ## config.py
-You will need to create a dir in config called instance and put in your config.py.
-So it will be like this config/instance/config.py
+You will need to create a directory in `config` called `instance` and put in your `config.py`.
+So it will be like this `config/instance/config.py`
-You can get a api key from https://openweathermap.org/  Alternatively you can use the weather bit API https://www.weatherbit.io/.
+You can get a API key from https://openweathermap.org/  Alternatively you can use the weather bit API https://www.weatherbit.io/.
 To use weather bit you would need to change the `API` setting in the `settings.py` to 1 as well as get a weather bit API key and put it in the `config.py` file as follows.

 ```python